eliabieri/wg_display/project_report.md

 ### Configuration persistence

 The configuration is stored in an embedded database called [sled](http://sled.rs).
 This database is a key-value store that is optimized for speed and low memory usage.
-It could satisfy all the requirements of this project, was easy to use and is actively maintained.
+It could satisfy all the requirements, was easy to use and is actively maintained.

 The [serde](https://serde.rs) crate was used to serialize the configuration to JSON before storing it in the database.

 ### Concurrency

-The application needs to do two things concurrently:
+The application needs to do things concurrently:

 - The `renderer` needs to update the widgets periodically and rerender the output based on the updated content.
 - The `server` needs to listen for incoming requests and serve the frontend.

 To achieve this, the project uses the [tokio](https://tokio.rs) async runtime.
 The `tokio` runtime allows to spawn tasks that run concurrently.

 Quoting the [tokio task](https://docs.rs/tokio/latest/tokio/task/index.html) documentation

 > A task is a light weight, non-blocking unit of execution.
  A task is similar to an OS thread, but rather than being managed by the OS scheduler, they are managed by the tokio runtime.

 The following code shows the main entry point of the application.
-It instantiates the `renderer`, spawns a `task` for the `server` and then awaits the completion of both the renderer task and the `run` method of the `server`.
+It instantiates the `renderer`, spawns a `task` for the `server` and then awaits the completion of both the renderer task and the `run` method of the `server`:

 ```rust
 #[tokio::main]